Rising-Stars-by-Sunshine/ECON211_FinalProject_Yian/Results/README.md

 ### How can SHAP effectively define what clinicians should focus on when predicting heart failure?

-The chart illustrates how each feature influences our predictions.
-The horizontal axis indicates whether a feature's value contributes positively (shown in red) or negatively (shown in blue) to the prediction.
-Meanwhile, the vertical axis represents the level of contribution from each feature.

-For instance, observing the chart reveals that as the target variable increases (moves to the right), the MaxHR (Maximum Heart Rate) distribution becomes bluer, indicating a negative correlation between the target variable and MaxHR.
-Similarly, there is a positive correlation between the target variable and Oldpeak, as evident from the chart.

-The contribution of ST_Slope_Up and ChestPainType_ASY to heart failure are the highest two.

-### Result

 <img src="Result1.png" alt="Result">

 <div align="center">